PieterVerbeke/COMPASS/ReadME.md

 In the current version, use is limited to the Rescorla-Wagner (RW) model in two-armed bandit tasks.

+More details can be found in the manuscript: *Insert link when preprint is online*

 ## Installation guide
 *Step 1:* Downloading all folders and storing them locally on your own pc.
 *Step 2:* Creating the PyPower environment